webauthn4j/webauthn4j/README.md

 ## Documentation

-You can find out more details from the [reference](https://ynojima.github.io/spring-security-webauthn/en/) or by browsing the [javadoc](http://).
+You can find out more details from the [reference](https://ynojima.github.io/spring-security-webauthn/en/) .

 ## Build